 I fly to Melbourne and Ken continues on to Stawell.
 I meet him there on Easter Saturday.
 The Stawell Gift still has an atmosphere of days past: the Edwardian grandstand, the quirky scoreboard, the grass track.
 But it is an event now, with national TV coverage and sponsors.
 Traditionally a runner had to win his heat.
 That’s what created the pressure.
 Now he can make the semi-finals through the repechages late on Saturday.
 The old-timers don’t approve.
 The sponsors do: it means the big-name runners get a second chance.

 Ken clocks every heat with his stopwatch.
 And has his bets.
 He wins at the Stawell horseraces on the Sunday.
 And on Monday we’re back for the semis and the final.
 Josh Ross, the scratch-marker, wins sensationally.
 Ken hands me a memento, a personal organiser in a brown leather cover. (“Just something to remember the week, mate.”)

 First published in the first-ever edition of The Monthly.
 2005?

-Ken Trewick is the guest of honour at the inaugural Footy Almanac Stawell Gift Dinner at the Waterside Hotel, Melbourne, 6.30pm April 16. $75.
-Book HERE
+Ken Trewick was the guest of honour at the inaugural Footy Almanac Stawell Gift Dinner at the Waterside Hotel, Melbourne, April 16.

 More from John Harms